kgisl/pythonFDP/units/importantTopics-kgashok.md

 A named entity in a function (or method) definition that specifies an argument (or in some cases, arguments that the function can accept.
 There are five kinds of parameters.

 ## 2. Explain Immutability with reference to the various data types in Python.
+(Unit 3)

 ![immutable](https://cdn.rawgit.com/kgisl/pythonFDP/728f283e/img/mutablePython.png)

 ## 3. What is list comprehension and what is the main benefit?
 Describe with an example.
+(Unit 4)

 **Main benefit**: Code is shorter and sometimes more clearer.